SNodeC/snode.c/README.md

 -   Layer based
 -   Modular
 -   Support for single shot and interval timer
--   Automated command line argument production and configuration file support for named server and client instances.
+-   Automated command line argument production and configuration file support for named server and client instances
+-   Sophisticated configuration system controlled either by code, command line, or configuration file
+-   Daemonize server and client if requested

 ## Network Layer